callmespring/LOGAN/README.md

 **Figure**: Empirical rejection rate and ROC curve of the proposed test, LOGAN, and the test of Chakrabortty et al. (2018), MIDA, when the dimension of the mediators d = 50.
 The upper panels: the sample size n = 100, and the bottom panels: n = 200.
 The left panels: under `H_0`, the middles panels: under `H_1`, where the horizontal axis is the mediator index, and the right panels: the average ROC curve.

+## File overview

+* `Demonstration.ipynb` contains the main functions for the proposed test.
+Please refer to this notebook for detailed illustration of the implementation.
+* `./LOGAN/sparselearn` contains subroutines for sparse high-dimensional regression with [MCP](https://arxiv.org/pdf/1002.4734.pdf) penalty function.
+It is built upon the [`pycasso`](https://pypi.org/project/pycasso/) module.
+* `./LOGAN/notears.py` and `./LOGAN/utils.py` contain subroutines for the initial DAG estimation via the [NOTEARS](https://papers.nips.cc/paper/2018/file/e347c51419ffb23ca3fd5050202f9c3d-Paper.pdf) algorithm.
+These files are from earlier versions of the [`notears`](https://github.com/xunzheng/notears) module.

 ## Citation

 Please cite our paper